FourCourtJester/act-overlay-wizard/README.md

     - Zone ID from `ChangeZone` relates to TerritoryID in XIVAPI
     - Banners only available for Instances

-- XIVAPI
+- Redux Store
-    - Images set to https://
+    - New initialized state to accomodate changes